Harlequin Walnut XXL Small-size Veneers

 Several types of gluing are possible.

-With neoprene glue for all surfaces, especially non-porous surfaces, by applying two coats of glue and marouflage.
+- Neoprene glue is applied to all surfaces, especially non-porous surfaces, using two coats of glue and marouflage.

-Veneers and all our products are genuine wood and can be sanded according to their thickness.
+Veneers and all our products are genuine wood and can be sanded according to thickness.

 Please do not use a belt sander, regardless of the thickness of the veneer, as this could pierce it.